POLIS 2109 - The Ethics of War and Peace

 The information below is provided as a guide to assist students in engaging appropriately with the course requirements.

-WORKLOAD TOTAL HOURS 1 x 2-hour lectures (or equivalent) per week 24 hours per semester 1 x 1-hour tutorials (or equivalent) per week 12 hours per semester 3 hours tutorial preparation per week 36 hours per semester 2 hours research per week 24 hours per semester 2 hours assignment preparation per week 24 hours per semester 156 hours per semester
+WORKLOAD TOTAL HOURS 1 x 3-hour seminar per week 36 hours per semester 3 hours seminar preparation per week 36 hours per semester 3 hours reading per week 36 hours per semester 2 hours research per week 24 hours per semester 2 hours assignment preparation per week 24 hours per semester 156 hours per semester

 Learning Activities SummaryPart I - Approaches to War and Peace